 Surly Dummy Hitch ($200 – available on ModernBike.com)

 This hitch would replace the U-tube the non-drive side (left side) of your Xtracycle.
-The hitch can be left on at all times and the trailer attached and removed as needed.
+The hitch can be left on at all times (but should not be used as a footrest nor support for your cargo) and the trailer attached and removed as needed.
 This will not work on an RFA but will work on any EdgeRunner, Stoker or FreeRadical Leap.